close

 Words: 1450|Pages: 3|8 min read

-Through a religious paradigm, Beowulf’s epic hero and Wuthering Heights’s Byronic hero each provide unique insight toward where heroes source their power– from external sources such as religion, or internal sources such as revenge and passion.
+Through a religious paradigm, Beowulf’s epic hero and Wuthering Heights’s Byronic hero each provide unique insight toward where heroes source their power–from external sources such as religion, or internal sources such as revenge and passion.
 These sources of power also bring new clarity for each of the heroes’ respective epochs, by revealing information and ideas of power, heroism, and values during these time periods.
 The anonymous Beowulf poet’s Beowulf, and Emily Brontë’s Wuthering Heights represent through their leads, differences between the models of heroism between Old English (c.450-1066) and the Romantic era (c.1785-1832).
 This thesis is supported by analysis through a religious paradigm, and the differences between these epochs and modes of heroism.

 Get a custom paper now from our expert writers.

 In conclusion, Beowulf and Heathcliff present very contrasting modes of heroism, which provide unique insights to the different ways that heroes source their power, externally through things such as religion, or internally such as strong emotions of revenge or passion.
 Emily Brontë’s Byronic hero and the anonymous Beowulf’s epic hero shed new light towards values associated with their related epochs.
-These insights are emphasised greatly through the analysis provided through a religious paradigm, and the distinctive contrasts with these epochs and modes of heroism.
+These insights are emphasized greatly through the analysis provided through a religious paradigm, and the distinctive contrasts with these epochs and modes of heroism.

 Image of Dr. Charlotte Jacobson